 The Pros & Cons of QuickBooks Point of Sale for Desktop

-Firstly, QuickBooks POS is a locally-installed point of sale system.
+Firstly, QuickBooks POS is a local point-of-sale system.
 While there are some benefits to this type of POS platform, they are dwindling fast.
 And when it comes to cost, Intuit’s partiality to charging for updates can present hardships for small-business owners, especially those just starting up.

-If you prefer to be in full control of your software’s back-end, QuickBooks POS may be a viable solution for you.
-A lot of thought was given to the software’s functionality and features, which offers a set of tools that are more in line with an “Enterprise Resource Planning” solution than a virtual cash register.
+If you prefer to be in full control of your software’s back end, QuickBooks POS may be a viable solution for you.
+A lot of thought was given to the software’s functionality and features, which offer a set of tools that are more in line with an “Enterprise Resource Planning” solution than a virtual cash register.

 While Intuit has added some simple mobile functionality and backups over the Internet, it’s not quite enough to boost the user experience to the level that more modern, cost-effective POS options are offering.
-In fact, QuickBooks’ point of sale software only operates on Windows and you will be limited on both hardware and credit card processing options.
+QuickBooks’ point-of-sale software only operates on Windows and you will be limited to both hardware and credit card processing options.

 Concerned about customer support?
 QuickBooks POS does not offer support as a free service and has received poor ratings for customer and tech support services.